MicrosoftDocs/sdk-api/sdk-api-src/content/processsnapshot/index.md

 ## -description

-This header is used by Process Snapshotting.
+This header is used by proc_snap.
 For more information, see:

 - [Process Snapshotting](../_proc_snap/index.md)